Case 2 Closed Path

 A metropolitan authority wants a unified passenger access control system covering all six transport modes simultaneously: tram, trolleybus, bus, suburban rail, metro, and funicular.
 The full scope includes validators on all vehicle types, ticket vending machines, card preparation workstations, inspector validators, driver information devices, a central database server, long-term tape archive, fare evasion detection, and a unified multi-modal ticket component.
 The network is heterogeneous — six independent subsystems with different hardware and protocols unified under a single ticket and central server.

-The investor sets the same condition as in Case 1: Production Release within the political and budget cycle — approximately 3–4 years.
+The project sponsor sets the same condition as in Case 1: Production Release within the political and planning cycle — approximately 3–4 years.
 The team is confident.
 The question is whether the math agrees.

 2. Choice